pgmmpk/pgmmpk.github.io/_drafts/draft2.md

 layout: default
 keywords: javascript, jQuery, AngularJS, Angular
 ---
-### Current events
+# Current events
-What is the best user-facing API for working with events emitted by DOM elements?
+What is the best user-facing API for working with events?
 The task is to be able to subscribe to an event, and to unsubscribe.
 The latter is crucial, if often overlooked, requirement.

 Lets start with the begining.

-##W3 DOM specs
+###W3 DOM specs
 Official W3 DOM specification suggests this:

 {% highlight javascript %}